- $850 million (phase 1 and 2)

 The new hospital will include:

-- Obstetrics – space for an anticipated 2,150 annual births in the region by 2025;
+- Obstetrics – space for an anticipated 2,150 annual births in the region.

-- Respiratory therapy, laboratory and pharmacy services; and
+- Respiratory therapy, laboratory and medical device reprocessing.

-- Approximately 4,000 square metres for the nursing and medical careers program from the Grande Prairie Regional College.
+- Approximately 4,000 square metres for nursing and medical careers programing from the Grande Prairie Regional College.

 Alberta Health Services & Alberta Infrastructure